preciofishbone/OmniaDocsG2/blocks/rss-reader/index.rst

 + **Source**: Add the link to the Source here.
 + **Show Title**: To show a Title bar for the RSS list, select this option and add the Title in the field shown.
 + **Open in new window**: Here you set what will happen when a user clicks a heading in the list to read more; open in a new window or not.
 + **Show actual day**: To show actual date for an item in the list, select this option.
-If not selected, an item will just show how much time has passed since the item was publiced, for example "2 hours ago" or "7 days ago".
+If not selected, an item will just show how much time has passed since the item was published, for example "2 hours ago" or "7 days ago".
 + **Padding**: Padding will often be needed.
 Set the Padding in pixels here.

 Here's an example of an RSS list with Classic Paging: